 A "community token" is a blockchain validated token that is backed by the reputation of a brand or community.
 Instead of representing legal equity, or governance power, a community token for a cooperative can represent a piece of its intangible value like its community, brand, and reputation.
 In the case of Ampled, the $AMPLED community token is a representation of labor and community engagement.

 It's understandable that many of us in the Ampled community have an aversion to anything crypto-related.
 It has a bad reputation - and for good reason.
 The space can seem dominated by right-wing techno-libertarians, anarcho-capitalists, and insider bro culture.
 Plus, all we hear in the news is about meme coins, trading speculative assets, and scams.
 These criticisms are fair!
-In my personal opinion, the popular culture of crypto at-large is over-financialized, and antithetical to the spirit of a musicians co-op.
+In my personal opinion, the popular perception of crypto at-large seems antithetical to the spirit of a musicians co-op.

 However, that doesn’t mean we should dismiss the technology.

 Blockchain-based technology, like the internet, isn’t inherently capitalist.
 However, it may appear that way because they have both been dominated by capitalist institutions, with little clear alternatives or opposition.
 This presents an opportunity for us.